Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Abstract

 \section{Abstract}

-We investigate how diversity in the core--halo mass relation affects constraints on the fuzzy dark matter particle mass $m_\psi$ inferred from the internal kinematics of dwarf galaxies, and how these constraints are impacted by the inclusion of higher-order stellar velocity moments.
-Using stellar line-of-sight velocities and projected positions for eight Milky Way dwarf spheroidal galaxies, we model their dark matter halos as solitonic cores embedded within outer NFW envelopes.
+We investigate how diversity in the core--halo mass relation and the inclusion of higher-order velocity moments affect constraints on the fuzzy dark matter particle mass ($m_\psi$) inferred from the internal kinematics of dwarf galaxies.
+Using stellar line-of-sight velocities and projected positions for eight Milky Way dwarf spheroidal galaxies, we model their dark matter halos as solitonic cores embedded within outer Navarro--Frenk--White envelopes.
 We apply both second- and fourth-order Jeans analyses to derive the posterior distribution of $m_\psi$.
-Our results show that there are two ranges of $m_\psi$ consistent with the observed kinematics: $\log_{10}(m_\psi/\mathrm{eV}) = -19.79^{+0.60}_{-0.53}$, and a narrower small-mass window $\log_{10}(m_\psi/\mathrm{eV}) = -21.82^{+0.35}_{-0.26}$, both within the 68\% credible intervals.
+Our results show that there are two ranges of $m_\psi$ consistent with the observed kinematics: $\log_{10}(m_\psi/\mathrm{eV}) = -19.72^{+0.64}_{-0.56}$, and a narrower low-mass window $\log_{10}(m_\psi/\mathrm{eV}) = -21.81^{+0.39}_{-0.26}$, both within the 68\% credible intervals.
 The latter becomes prominent only when core--halo diversity is taken into account, which highlights the sensitivity of the inferred fuzzy dark matter particle mass constraints to our understanding of the core–halo relation.
 Future observations, providing larger stellar samples and more precise kinematic measurements, will be essential for clarifying the allowed parameter space of fuzzy dark matter.

 \keywords{\uat{Dark matter}{353} --- \uat{Dwarf spheroidal galaxy}{420} --- \uat{Stellar kinematics}{1608}}